 - “Plainly Audible” legislation: many cities have found it easier to enforce if the noise is plainly audible to a uniformed officer after certain hours.
 While this ordinance is much easier to regulate, it is also much more subjective.

 Regardless of the local definition, noise complaints may result in a fine, or even being brought in front of a Nuisance Review Board.

 In regards to building codes, the primary code of revelance is International Building Code 1207.2, which states that all walls around a dwelling unit must have an STC of 50.
 Many apartments, maybe even most, fail to meet this soundproofing measure.
 An experienced Acoustic Consultant can come and perform a Field STC test for around $2000-$3000.
 If the code is not met, some apartment renters have had success in filing a Class Action Suit against the managers or builders, although a more likely outcome is to negotiate for lower rent.

-Wall Soundproofing – STC Improvement
+Soundproofing Apartment Walls – STC Improvement

 A significant amount of noise complaints are generated by next-door neighbors that are immediately adjacent to your apartment.
 This is often due to “thin” walls that have low STC ratings, but may also be due to excessively loud neighbors, listening to music loudly or just staying up late or hosting parties.

 Certain wall types are less likely to result in low STC ratings, such as CMU (Cinderblock) construction.
 Similarly, metal stud construction is much better than wood studs, and stud spacing at 24″ further improves the wall sound ratings.
 Other considerations are to use additional layers of drywall or sound membranes to achieve an STC 50 Wall.